alertlogic/erllambda/README.md

 # Ownership

-The `erllambda` application and it's supporting libraries are primarily owned by [motobob](https://github.com/motobob) and [velimir](https://github.com/velimir)
+The `erllambda` application and its supporting libraries are primarily owned by [motobob](https://github.com/motobob) and [velimir](https://github.com/velimir)

 # Dependencies